-Your guinea pigs have continued to aggressively fight even after you have given them some alone time?
-Then it looks like the two guinea pigs are simply not compatible and won’t be able to live together.
+If your guinea pigs have continued to aggressively fight even after you have given them some alone time, it looks like the two guinea pigs are simply not compatible and won’t be able to live together.
 There isn’t much that you can do about it.
 Two separate cages might be your only option.
-If this situation happens it is relatively rare.
+If this situation happens, it is relatively rare.

 Also, keep an eye on any signs of bullying.
 One of the cavies might be dominant and a bit too aggressive but in a passive manner.
 For example, the guinea pig might keep the other cavy from drinking or eating.
 That is a dangerous situation as well, so you might need to separate the two and allow the other guinea pig food and water.

 Does Gender Affect How Much Guinea Pigs Will Fight?